Joint Spatial and Spectral Hybrid Precoding for Multi-User MIMO-OFDM Systems

-For NLOS components, the angles are randomly distributed around the main LOS angles with angular spread $\sigma_\theta$ as $ \theta_{k,\ell}^{\text{AoD}} = \theta_k^{\text{AoD}} + \Delta\theta_{k,\ell}, \theta_{k,\ell}^{\text{AoA}} = \theta_k^{\text{AoA}} + \Delta\phi_{k,\ell},$ where $\Delta\theta_{k,\ell}, \Delta\phi_{k,\ell} \sim \mathcal{N}(0, \sigma_\theta^2)$.
+For NLOS components, the angles are randomly distributed around the main LOS angles with angular spread $\sigma_\theta$ as $ \theta_{k,l}^{\text{AoD}} = \theta_k^{\text{AoD}} + \Delta\theta_{k,l}, \theta_{k,l}^{\text{AoA}} = \theta_k^{\text{AoA}} + \Delta\phi_{k,l},$ where $\Delta\theta_{k,l}, \Delta\phi_{k,l} \sim \mathcal{N}(0, \sigma_\theta^2)$.

-The maximum allowed amplitude of the unclipped signal is \(\chi = 8.2\), and the clipping constraint \eqref{eq:clipping-probablistic-bound2} is satisfied with a probability of at least \(70\%\).
-To avoid OOB emissions, we set the notched frequencies from \(-29\)\,MHz to \(-10.1\)\,MHz and \(10.1\)\,MHz to \(29\)\,MHz in increments of \(50\)\,Hz.
-The right-hand side (RHS) of \eqref{eq:spectrul-constraint2} is set to \(1\).
-With \(32\) subcarriers, we plot the per-subcarrier convergence of the proposed BCD algorithm for different numbers of RF chains in Fig.~\ref{fig:conv_bcd}, where the per-subcarrier power budget is $5$ dBm.
-We observe that the algorithm’s achievable rate increases monotonically with each iteration.
-Even though five subproblems \(\bigl(\mathbf{U}_{\mathrm{RF},k}, \mathbf{V}_{\mathrm{RF}}, \mathbf{U}_k, \mathbf{V}_k, \mathbf{W}_k\bigr)\) are solved at each iteration, the BCD method converges after only a few iterations.
-Moreover, the average per-subcarrier achievable sum-rate increases as the number of RF chains grows.
+The maximum allowed amplitude of the unclipped signal is \(\chi = 0.7\), and the clipping and spectral mask constraints are satisfied with a probability of at least \(90\%\).
+To avoid OOB emissions, we set the spectral mask constraint frequencies from $-20$ MHz to $-10.01$ MHz and $10.01$ MHz to $20$ MHz using 90 uniformly spaced points per side, where the flat limits are ${-20,-40}$~dBm/$100$~kHz.
+With \(64\) subcarriers, we plot the per-subcarrier convergence of the proposed BCD algorithm for different numbers of RF chains in Fig.~\ref{fig:conv_bcd}, where the per-subcarrier power budget is $25$ dBm.
+We observe that the algorithm’s per-subcarrier-averaged sum-rate increases monotonically with each iteration.
+The per-subcarrier-averaged sum-rate and WMMSE cost function are shown in Figs.~\ref{fig:rate_power_32} and \ref{fig:rate_power_64}, respectively.
+The per-subcarrier-averaged sum-rate increases with higher transmit power budgets and a greater number of RF chains.
+The per-subcarrier-averaged sum-rate increases markedly at low power, but the rate of improvement diminishes at higher power as the spectral-mask constraints become active and limit further increment.

-The average per-subcarrier achievable sum-rate across the users is shown for 32 and 64 subcarriers in Figs.~\ref{fig:rate_power_32} and \ref{fig:rate_power_64}, respectively.
-The per-subcarrier transmit power budget is varied from \(-10\)\,dBm to \(15\)\,dBm in increments of \(5\)\,dB.
-The average per-subcarrier achievable sum-rate increases with higher transmit power budgets and a greater number of RF chains.
-The average per-subcarrier achievable sum-rate is higher for 64 subcarriers than for 32 subcarriers.
-This is due to the fact that with $64$ subcarriers, the subcarrier bandwidth is halved ($312.5$\,kHz compared to $625$\,kHz), which in turn reduces the noise power per subcarrier at each receive antenna by half.